How To Install and Configure Postfix on Ubuntu 16.04

 sudo privileges.
 You can follow our Ubuntu 16.04 initial server setup guide to create the necessary user.

 In order to properly configure Postfix, you will need a Fully Qualified Domain Name pointed at your Ubuntu 16.04 server.
 You can find help on setting up your domain name with DigitalOcean by following this guide.
+If you plan on accepting mail, you will need to make sure you have an MX record pointing to your mail server as well.

 For the purposes of this tutorial, we will assume that you are configuring a host that has the FQDN of